murphnomer/CSB310-AltLang/README.md

 ### Calculated Properties
 In Swift, you can specify Calculated Properties alongside normal property variables by simply providing a code block after the name of the variable that calculates and returns the desired property value.

+### Resource Bundle
+While attempting to get this project to work, I tried for a long time with many failures to include the file locally.
+This is not so much a function of the Swift language, but of the Apple development platform, but I was unable to get the file to show up in the Resource Bundle no matter how I tried to get it in there.
+I had to resort in the end to hosting the file on GitHub and accessing it directly from there in the code.

 ## Libraries
 Swift only provides three native data structures: Arrays, Sets, and Dictionaries.
 Other data structures can be fashioned from these either using inheritance or by using included methods to simulate the desired data structure behavior (using an Array as a Queue, for instance).